Mission Dolores Park: History

 In subsequent decades, the park also became popular among LGBT residents from the nearby Castro district (an area near the park's south-west corner has been dubbed the "gay beach") and among young professionals who moved to the area to work at Internet tech companies.
 In 2009, the San Francisco Chronicle observed that "as the wide variety of park visitors indicates - from Latino families to young hipsters to Castro gays - it sits at the intersection of a number of San Francisco demographic groups.
-And it always has."In March 2014, the San Francisco Recreation & Park Department began a two-stage $20.5 million renovation project made possible by the 2008 Clean & Safe Park Neighborhood Bond to upgrade the park.
+And it always has."
+Dolores Park has hosted political rallies, festivals, Aztec ceremonial dances, Cinco de Mayo celebrations, San Francisco Mime Troupe performances, and an annual "Hunky Jesus" competition on Easter by the Sisters of Perpetual Indulgence.In March 2014, the San Francisco Recreation & Park Department began a two-stage $20.5 million renovation project made possible by the 2008 Clean & Safe Park Neighborhood Bond to upgrade the park.
 Community-driven meetings lead to the conceptual design of the improvement project.
 Input from local community members, neighbors, merchants, the San Francisco Recreation & Parks Department, the San Francisco Department of Public Works, and other major stakeholders shaped the final design.
 The park was fully reopened in January 2016 with a light-up event.
-The park now contains six tennis courts, a multi-use court, a basketball court, a sports field, the Helen Diller Playground, a pissoir, two off-leash dog areas, improved irrigation, and two public restroom areas.
-To address trash issues in the park, "LoveDolores" a Leave No Trace campaign was also launched encouraging park users to "pack it in, pack it out."
+To address trash issues in the park, a Leave No Trace campaign was also launched encouraging park users to "pack it in, pack it out."
+In the years up to 2016, according to a SF Rec & Parks spokesperson, "Dolores Park [had] seen an exponential increase in the number of visitors: On a sunny Saturday, it can host between 7,000 and 10,000 people."

 According to a 2011 historical study commissioned by the city, "between 1967 and the present, Mission Park gradually acquired the vernacular name 'Dolores Park,' presumably in recognition of its association with both Mission Dolores and Dolores Street.
 Today, the name Mission Park has been completely superseded".
-The park's official name as of 2016 is "Mission Dolores Park".
+The park's official name as of 2016, is "Mission Dolores Park".

+In an informal annual tradition that has become known as the "Dolores Park Hill Bomb", hundreds of skateboarders gather on Dolores Street across from the park every July for an impromptu hill bombing event.
+There have been some injuries and at least one death associated with the event.
+The city has made repeated attempts to prevent the event from happening, e.g. by installing Botts dots in 2020, using kettling and mass arrests in 2023 and by blocking off streets and part of the park in 2024.
+However, skaters returned regardless.